Remarkable-Rings

 Picture

-All of the rings shown in the top picture are custom silver rings formed from washers; at least half of these rings were based on modified washers or washers completely produced with the help of a Desktop CNC Machine.
-For an example of a washer that was completely formed using a CNC Machine, look at the picture of the shell design.
+All of the rings shown in the top picture are silver rings formed from coins.
+At least half of these rings were made from half-dollar US coins; the rest of the coins were produced with the help of a Desktop CNC Machine.
+For an example of a coin that was completely formed using a CNC Machine, look at the picture of the shell design.
 This creation started out as a sheet of 12-gauge .925 sterling silver.

 Picture

-Shown in the next picture is another silver washer; this washer is made from a 90% silver US Half Dollar (pre-1965).
+The next picture shows another silver washer, but this washer is made from a 90% silver US Half Dollar (pre-1965).

 Picture